dipendra-mule/conducky/website/docs/developer-docs/api-endpoints.md

 - All endpoints require proper authentication unless marked as public
 - Role-based access control is enforced at the API level using middleware
 - Event-scoped permissions are validated for all event-related operations
-- Reporters have limited access (own reports only for most operations)
+- Reporters have limited access (own incidents only for most operations)
 - Responders, Admins, and SuperAdmins have escalating levels of access

 ### File Uploads